Ruben-MR/E2VID-repro-G36/README.md

 I am also going to drop here the link to the repository from which we can borrow the training class or base class [link-to-repo](https://github.com/victoresque/pytorch-template).

+Now, I am going to write down here the workflow that the training loop should have so as to make it more clear what we have already, what we don't, what we need to add and what we don't need to.

+Start iterating over the epochs
+  - Load a batch of events and ground-truth images (event tensor of shape: (B,T,1,H,W), image tensor of shape: (B,1,H,W) and flow tensor of shape (B,T-1,2,H,W))
+    - Preprocess event tensor
+      - Normalize the tensor: use EventPreprocessor with no flip nor hot pixel removal
+      - Crop the tensor: use CropParameters with the height and width of the image and the number of encoders of the model
+    - Feed the event tensor to the network to obtain a prediction (do so considering whether we are dealing with the first time step or not as well as handling the recurrent connection)
+    - Output post-processing (I am not that sure about this)
+      + Reapply cropping with the same CropParameter object use for preprocessing (see image_reconstructor.py, line 98)
+      + Unsharp mask filter (not even mentioned in the paper)
+      + Intensity rescaling (mentioned in the paper): use class IntensityRescaler with options (auto_hdr = True and auto_hdr_median_filter=10 (the latter is the default value))
+    - Compute the loss function using the custom function: the function requires the current and previous predicted and ground-truth images as well as the corresponding flow tensor
+    - Perform the optimization step and loss backpropagation

+  - Once iterating over the epoch is finished, validate

 ### Dataset/ data structure

 - **modified MS_COCO**: We are making use of an event-based modified version of the [MS-COCO dataset](https://cocodataset.org/#home).
 This modified dataset was created by producing simulated events from MS-COCO images, using the [ESIM simulator](https://rpg.ifi.uzh.ch/docs/CORL18_Rebecq.pdf).
 Some additional data augmentation techniques are used to further enrich the dataset (see [section 3.3 of the article](https://arxiv.org/abs/1906.07165)).
 This newly created dataset contains 950 training sequences and 50 validation sequences.
 Each sequence is made up of the following: